glebmish/GSoC-appleseed-final-code-submission/Readme.md

 ### GSoC work
 https://github.com/appleseedhq/appleseed/wiki/List-of-Project-Ideas-for-GSoC-2017#project-14-python-scripting

-My summer project was to implement and explore possible use cases of Python scripting for appleseed.studio.
-Appleseed.studio is a GUI for appleseed renderer that allows to inspect, modify and render scenes.
+My summer project was to implement and explore possible use cases of Python scripting for appleseed.studio. appleseed.studio is a GUI for appleseed renderer that allows to inspect, modify and render scenes.
 Python scripting is a useful feature for applications like appleseed.studio as it allows to automate repetetive actions, speed up development and expand functionality with user plugins.

-As Appleseed is written in C++ it was necessary to provide Python bindings for its functionality.
+As appleseed is written in C++ it was necessary to provide Python bindings for its functionality.
 There already were bindings for core functionality and my goal was to add bindings for studio-specific functionality like GUI project management and direct acces to GUI Qt classes.
 To provide bindings I implemented new Python module containing studio-specific functions using Boost.Python library.
 To keep the code clean this part required quite a lot of refactoring.

 To use Python binding we should be able execute code inside appleseed.studio.
 To achieve this I integrated Python interpreter inside appleseed.studio.
 This part also required to change cmake configuration.